- Dominic Sena

 There’s nothing worse than a murder mystery whose twist you can see coming, and Whiteout gives away its secrets within the establishing scenes, making everything subsequent an incredible bore.
 As a result, Red Herrings and cheap thrills between the opening and the finale feel like pointless filler included just to boost the running time.
 Based on a graphic novel, like every movie these days, the movie will undoubtedly make the book’s writer Greg Rucka and artist Steve Lieber wish they had never sold the rights.

-The only thing that might’ve recovered the movie from its lack of mystery is interesting characters.
-For a successful whodunit, the viewer must be involved in the finding of each new clue, guided by the fascinating investigator.
-Sherlock Holmes was certainly more compelling than any of the cases he solved; same goes for Phillip Marlowe and Sam Spade.
-Here the protagonist remains emotionally frigid, rendering the whole effort cold as ice.
+The only thing that might’ve restored the movie from its lack of mystery is interesting characters.
+For a successful whodunit, the viewer must be involved in finding each new clue, guided by the fascinating investigator.
+Sherlock Holmes was certainly more compelling than any of the cases he solved; the same goes for Phillip Marlowe and Sam Spade.
+Here, the protagonist remains emotionally frigid, rendering the whole effort cold as ice.
 Whether that was intentional, perhaps to reflect the barren landscape in which the movie takes place, who can know.

 As the mystery unfolds, director Dominic Sena (Gone in Sixty Seconds, Swordfish) cuts back into Stetko’s past for a melodramatic presentation of what her pensive expressions are about.
 Apparently, something really bad happened when she was stationed in Miami.
-Scenes saturated in orange, to represent the contrasting climate, inform why Stetko sits and stares off into nothingness so often in this movie.
-The blame goes to the four credited screenwriters for not conceiving of anything interesting for Beckinsale’s character to do, although the actress doesn’t help matters by overcompensating with her performance.
-Stetko’s loss of digits to frostbite, for example, is handled more like a bad breakup than limb amputation.
+Scenes saturated in orange, to represent the contrasting climate, inform why Stetko sits and stares off into nothingness so often.
+The blame for this silly structural device goes to the four credited screenwriters for not conceiving of anything interesting for Beckinsale’s character to do, although the actress doesn’t help matters by overcompensating with her performance.
+Stetko’s loss of digits to frostbite, for example, is handled more like a bad breakup than a limb amputation.